john-itcsolutions/cheirrs/README.md

 ITOTCCA have also disovered "kubegres", and we are currently investigating how to set up a Master/Master replication system, so each network member (here each of the node-x's) functions as a peer of the others.
 The system works on Multipass vm's, each running microk8s, and connected in a Kubernetes Cluster.
-Eventually it is envisaged there would be no "primary" node with only Master peers.
+Eventually it is envisaged there would be no "primary" node with only Master peers, and with the database set to replicate as a cluster of masters.

 The kubegres webpages can be followed from here:  https://www.kubegres.io/doc/getting-started.html